Dipanjansur/Static_page4/README.md

  ### total time to complete
  - took me around 45 minutes to complete this page from scratch
+### Things learned while building this project
+- proper position of the elements
+- flex property
+- button styling
  ## live link
  [LIVE LINK]("netlify")